biowdl/germline-DNA/docs/index.md

 This pipeline will produce a number of directories and files:
 - **samples**: Contains a folder per sample.
-  - **&lt;sample>**: Contains a variety of files, including the BAM files for this sample.
+  - **&lt;sample>**: Contains a variety of files, including the BAM files for this library (`*.markdup.bam`) and a BAM file with additional preprocessing performed used for variant calling (`*.bsqr.bam`).
     It also contains a directory per library.
-    - **somatic-variantcalling**: Contains somatic variantcalling results.
+    - **somatic-variantcalling**: Contains somatic variant calling results.
       Only present if `somatic.wdl` is used.
-    - **&lt;library>**: Contains the BAM files for this library (`*.markdup.bam`) and a BAM file with additional preprocessing performed used for variantcalling (`*.markdup.bsqr.bam`).
-      This directory also contains a directory per readgroup.
+    - **&lt;library>**: This directory contains a directory per readgroup.
-      - **&lt;readgroup>**: Contains QC metrics and preprocessed FastQ files, in case preprocessing was necessary.
+      - **&lt;readgroup>**: Contains QC metrics and preprocessed FastQ files.
-- **multisample.vcf.gz**: A multisample VCF file with the variantcalling results.
+- **multisample.vcf.gz**: A multisample VCF file with the variant calling results.
 Only present if `germline.wdl` is used.
-- **multiqc**: Contains the multiqc report.
+- **multiqc**: Contains the multiQC report.

 ## Scattering
 This pipeline performs scattering to speed up analysis on grid computing clusters.
-For steps such as variant qcalling the reference genome is split into regions of roughly equal size (see the `scatterSize` inputs).
+For steps such as variant calling the reference genome is split into regions of roughly equal size (see the `scatterSize` inputs).
 Each of these regions will be analyzed in separate jobs, allowing them to be processed in parallel.